 As previously discussed, as a condition of the license issued in 1995, FERC required the preparation and implementation of a HPMP for the Stevens Creek Project in accordance with a PA.
-DESC had an archeological resource evaluation completed within the South Carolina portion of the APE in 2021 to help provide the basis for the update of the current HPMP.
-DESC proposes to update and file the HPMP prior to FERC's environmental analysis.
-As previously stated, TRC stated that none of the South Carolina sites are threatened by the operation of the Stevens Creek Project.
+DESC had an archaeological resource evaluation completed within the South Carolina portion of the APE in 2021 to help provide the basis for the update of the current HPMP.
+A draft HPMP has been filed as privileged as part of this Exhibit E. As previously stated, 2021 surveys have indicated that none of the South Carolina sites are threatened by the operation of the Stevens Creek Project.